csmoore/military-symbols-dotnet/Readme.md

 * IMPORTANT: The drawing portions of this app depend on a set of SVG image files provided at https://github.com/Esri/joint-military-symbology-xml/
     * The drawing portion of this app will not be functional without these image files.
-    * These file may be [obtained from here](https://github.com/Esri/joint-military-symbology-xml/tree/master/svg)
+    * These files may be [obtained from here](https://github.com/Esri/joint-military-symbology-xml/tree/master/svg)
     * Unzip the files from the set above
 * To make these svg files available to the sample applications either
     * Change the app.config setting for SVGImagesHome